error311/FileRise/README.md

 changelogs available here: <https://github.com/error311/FileRise-docker/>

-FileRise - Multi File Upload Editor is a lightweight, secure, self-hosted web application for uploading, syntax highlight editing, drag & drop and managing files.
-Built with an Apache/PHP backend and a modern JavaScript (ES6 modules) frontend, it offers a responsive, dynamic file management interface.
-It serves as an alternative to solutions like FileGator TinyFileManager or ProjectSend, providing an easy-to-setup experience ideal for document management, image galleries, firmware file hosting, and more.
+FileRise is a lightweight, secure, self-hosted web application for uploading, syntax-highlight editing, drag & drop file management, and more.
+Built with an Apache/PHP backend and a modern JavaScript (ES6 modules) frontend, it offers a responsive and dynamic interface designed to simplify file handling.
+As an alternative to solutions like FileGator, TinyFileManager, or ProjectSend, FileRise provides an easy-to-set-up experience ideal for document management, image galleries, firmware hosting, and other file-intensive applications.

 ---